geraldzakwan/iykra-sentiment-analysis/README.md

 # IYKRA Sentiment Analysis

-A simple sentiment analysis module wrapped in Flask.
+A simple sentiment analysis module wrapped in `Flask`.

-This repo is used as a resource for model deployment sharing at IYKRA.
+This repo is used as a resource for model deployment sharing at `IYKRA` (https://iykra.com/).

 ## Getting Ready